KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 It's possible to solve for this on a case by case basis.
 For instance, you can check to see if the child records were created before creating them.
 However, that eats up governor limits, and implementing that type of logic in multiple triggers would further consume already scare resources.
 What I'm exploring here however are more generic solutions that don't require performing DML operations or queries.

-I explored three different ideas for solving for these challenges.
+I explored three different ideas for solving these challenges.
 All ideas extend on the solution in AccountTriggerHandler3.cls, but keep in mind that static variables don't get rolled back when Salesforce does error handling in a partial success operation and re-runs the trigger with a subset of records.

 *AccountTriggerHandler4.cls*
 * Summary
-    * Trigger produces a timestamp, and persists the same timestamp on processed records as well as a static variable.
+    * Trigger produces a timestamp and persists the same timestamp on processed records as well as a static variable.
     * To keep it light-weight, it will use a "before update" operation to persist the timestamp in the database.
 This avoids having to do a more expensive DML operation.
     * When the trigger runs, if a record was flagged in a static set as having already been processed by this trigger, it will check to see if the timestamp persisted in the database is less than that in the static variable.
 If so, then it knows that the results of its initial run were discarded and that it should not be blocked from executing.
 * Pros